mjrotter4445/MechaCar_Statistical_Analysis/README.md

 Based on our results (Figure 1) **p-value** is 5.35 x 10-11, which is much smaller than our **assumed significance level of 0.05%**.
 Therefore, we can state that there is sufficient evidence to reject our null hypothesis.
 That indicates the slope of our linear model is not zero, meaning that there is significant linear relationship between variables and mpg of MechaCar prototype (from Module 15.7.2).

 **3. Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?**
-To determine if this linear model predict mpg of MechaCar prototypes effectively we need to take a look at its **r-squared and p-value**.
+To determine if this linear model predict mpg of MechaCar prototypes effectively we need to take a look at its **r-squared value and p-value**.
 According to our results (below in
-Figure 1) **r-squared is 0.7149** (and adjusted r-squared is 0.68) and indicates a strong positive linear relationship, therefore I can confirm that this linear model effectively predicts mpg of MechaCar prototypes (from Module 15.7.2).
+Figure 1) **r-squared is 0.7149** (and adjusted r-squared is 0.68) and indicates a strong positive linear relationship, therefore I can confirm that this linear model DOES effectively predict mpg of MechaCar prototypes (from Module 15.7.2).
+Also,  the 3 *** indicator to the right of Intercept is an indicator that more than one independent variable impacts the variable of mpg.
 <p align="center">
   <img width="550" height=400" src="https://github.com/mjrotter4445/MechaCar_Statistical_Analysis/blob/main/Graphics/fig%201%20Linear%20Regress%20Results.jpg">
 </p>